-6 Tips to Help You—and Your Family—Sleep Better During the Pandemic
+6 Sleep Tips for Your Family During the Pandemic

 If your family's sleep habits have been out of whack since the COVID-19 pandemic began, you're not alone.
 Per the Centers for Disease Control and Prevention, the stress brought on by an infectious disease outbreak can lead to changes in sleep patterns, difficulty sleeping, and worsening of mental health conditions.

 As a single mom, I can tell you first-hand that getting a good night's sleep has been a real challenge for me these last seven months.
 There were many times I'd wake up in the middle of the night with worry and then struggle to get back to sleep.
 (Thankfully, my daughter's sleep has remained mostly stable, with a few nights here and there of tossing and turning due to anxiety.)

 Now that kids across the country are back in school—whether that's virtually or in-person or a mix of both—and you're juggling work priorities while overseeing their education, it's more important than ever to get back into a good sleep routine.
 That's because sleep is key to ensuring you perform your best on the job, and it's also a must when it comes to a child's growth and development.

 Tips for a good night's sleep during a pandemic

 The good news is, you can get your family back to peaceful slumber with the following advice from experts, as well as a few tips I've found helpful for myself.

 The other night, I woke up from a deep slumber and couldn't fall back asleep.
 I started to count the hours/minutes/seconds until the alarm would go off in the morning, panicking that I'd never get back to sleep.
 Then I decided to stop worrying and do something about it: I pulled out my Calm app and did a five-minute deep-sleep meditation that helped me drift right off.